mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Action economy of Sixfinity is mare structured than the economy in Shadowrun.

-Every **turn** a character gets:
+Every **round** a character gets:
 - 1 Major Action
 - 1 Minor Action
-- 1 Bonus Action
+- 1 Bonus Action (if the character has something that allows it)
 - 1 Reaction

-If the character has a high initiative they get more actions.
+If the character has a high initiative they get more Rounds per Turn and thus more actions.

+#### Combat Turns

+A Combat Turn is a set of characters taking their Turns, making rounds around the initiative.

 #### Combat Rounds

-A Combat Round is a set of characters taking their Turns.

-#### Combat Turns

-Your initiative lets you know how many turns you get.
+Your initiative lets you know how many rounds you get per turn.
 Think of it like chances to roll the dice in a typical board game.
 You take your turn.
-Well if your character has a high enough initiative they can get **more** turns becuase they are fast and do it in the same amount of time others do less.
+Well if your character has a high enough initiative they can get to do **more** on their turns becuase they are fast and do it in the same amount of time others do less.

-> At the table we pass around a turn token to each player to denote whos turn it is.
-I write in washable marker the round number on it because some effects last a certain number of rounds.
-For example bleeding to death is once per **round** not once per turn.
+> At the table we pass around a token to each player to denote who is acting this round.
+I write in washable marker the Combat Turn number on it because some effects last a certain number of turns.
+For example bleeding to death is once per **turn** not once per round.

 For example Sarah has an Initiative of 14.
-She is going to get 2 turns in the combat round.
-She is fighting a Security guard who has a 10 Initiative, he will get 1 turn.
+She is going to get 2 rounds in the combat turn.
+She is fighting a Security guard who has a 10 Initiative, he will get 1 round in the turn.

 As Sarah has a 14 she goes first.
-She gets 1 Major Action, 1 Minor Action, 1 Bonus Action, and a Reaction.
+She gets 1 Major Action, 1 Minor Action and a Reaction.

 She decides to move her ten yards of movement and take cover.
 This is all part of moving, and its her Minor Action used.
-She did not have a weapon ready, so she uses her Bonus Action to Draw her weapon.
 She uses her Major Action to attack the Security Guard.

-She rolls `3D6 + 7` firing her Pistol and getting a 17.
-2 Effect.
-The Security guard rolls his defense `3D6 + 2` he gets a 9 which is enough for 1 Effect.
-Sarah still had 1 Effect left over combined with the 9P of her pistol she does 10P damage.
-She Security guard is wearing an Armored Vest with 5 Armor, her Pistol has -2 AP so 7P gets through the vest.
-His Toughness is 1 and her -2 AP means it will not apply.
-So the Security Guard takes 7 Physical Health damage.

-The security guard takes his turn, he doesn't have any cover near him to dive into so instead he uses his Bonus Action to draw his pistol and he fires at Sarah. `3D6 +3` He gets a 13 enough for 2 Effect.
-Sarah is behind Level 2 cover which adds 2 to her Defense roll she rolls `3D6 + 10 + 2` and gets 21 getting 3 Effect.
-Which is enough to completely defeat the attack.
-Sarah stays ducked behind cover while the guard fires at her.
+ ### NOTE HERE HANDLE MULTIPLE ATTACKS -0/-5/-10/-15/-20/... up to Physical Limit.
+ So a character with a Physical Limit of 4 could make 4 attacks.
+The first at -0, and each subsequent attack at an increasing -5 modifier. (-0/-5/-10/-15).

 #### Major Actions
+{{Rewrite these}}
 - Charge: You move up to half your Speed (rounded down) in yards and finish with a melee attack against an adjacent enemy.
 If you moved at least 4 yards in a straight line before reaching your target, you gain advantage on your attack roll.
 - Dodge: Using the Dodge action lets a character focus on avoiding being hit in combat.
 When a character uses the Dodge action, anyone attacking them has disadvantage on their attack rolls, and the character has advantage on Agility saving throws.
 These effects last until the start of the character’s next turn.
 - The Disengage action can be useful when a combatant wants to escape a melee opponent or run past other enemies.
 If a combatant uses the Disengage action, their movement for the rest of their turn does not provoke opportunity attacks.